ykoziy/frontendmentor.io/qr-code-component/README.md

 ### Continued development

-Get more comfortable using Flexbox and Grid
+Get more comfortable using Flexbox

 ## Author